Heritage Health Mount Zion

 The attorneys at Levin & Perconti think they have the key.
-As experienced elder and nursing home abuse attorneys, we’ve seen the worst that Illinois nursing homes have to offer and have represented clients in cases involving but not limited to
+As experienced elder and nursing home abuse attorneys, we’ve seen the worst that Illinois nursing homes have to offer.

 Over the years we’ve discovered that looking at the ratings and health inspection reports published on medicare.org can offer a lot of insight into the quality of care and living conditions found at individual nursing homes.
 We’ve seen a pattern where low rated facilities with a larger number of or more severe health inspection deficiencies tend to have higher reports of neglect and abuse.
 On the other hand, facilities with high ratings and cleaner health inspection reports typically make good on their promises of compassionate, professional care and safety for residents.

 We hope to help Illinois residents looking for reputable nursing homes find ones where they or relatives can be comfortable and well cared for by sharing with you this information taken from medicare.org for specific facilities such as Heritage Health Mount Zion as well as additional tips for protecting nursing home residents from harm.

 Heritage Health Mount Zion is a Medicare-certified facilitywith 75 beds andspecializes in rehab-to-home short-term therapy and also offers skilled nursing, hospice care, respite care, and a variety of therapies for short- and long-term residents.